thruthesky/backend/README.md

 There are two steps to hook.

-Hook must NOT return any value because with one hook, there might be many handler.
+@changed /* Hook must NOT return any value because with one hook, there might be many handler. */

+@updated Hook can return a value since May 16, 2017.

+Hook may return FALSE or any Truthy value.
+If a Hook returns null or does not returns any value(empty value), then it continues to run next hook(s).
+There might be many handlers on one hook.
+If any handler return values, the rest of hooks will not be run!!

+Be reminded, It often causes un-expected due to running many handlers on a hook when one of the hooks return a value.

 If there is any error, the hook should exit with appropriate JSON error.